AlexanderMarriott/milestone-project-1/readme/README.md

 I sat down with the company directors and we discussed the company and their needs in depth.
 Given the nature of their work it was clear they needed a simple, clear informative and welcoming website without overwhelming users with too much information at any one time.

-I used this infomation to utilise my knowlege of design coupled with the psycology of color to come up with the following color pallet:
+I used this infomation to utilise my knowledge of design coupled with the psychology of color to come up with the following color pallet:

 - #d4f1f4
 - #75e6da